uli28/ng-dev/labs/L6-state/readme.md

   }
   ```

-- Take the solution from the [Demo App](/demos/08-rxjs-state/ng-reactive/src/app/shared/sidenav/) as a reference.
+- Take the [demo.container](.../../../../demos/07-rxjs-state/ng-reactive/src/app/demos/demo-container/) and the [sidenav.service.ts](.../../../../demos/07-rxjs-state/ng-reactive/src/app/shared/sidenav/sidenav.service.ts) as a reference.

 ## Implement a global loading inicator (Advanced Optional):

 Note: If your time permits you can also a loading indicator using an interceptor.
-Take this reference from the [Demo App](/demos/08-rxjs-state/ng-reactive/src/app/shared/loading/).
+Take this reference from the [Demo App](.../../../../demos/07-rxjs-state/ng-reactive/src/app/shared/loading/).

 - Implement a stateful loading service